Shift Work? Here’s How to Create a Sleep Schedule

 If you wake up during the night, make sure not to look at your phone.

 When you come home from a night shift, you often want to go to bed as quickly as possible.
-This means it’s good to prepare your meals in advance and maybe even freeze them prior to starting your night shifts.
+This means it’s good to prepare your meals in advance and maybe even freeze them before starting your night shifts.
+This will prevent you from reaching for the most convenient (but perhaps unhealthy) snack.
+If your shift work starts and ends at similar times, try as much as possible to establish regular meal times.

 5. Maintain a steady sleep schedule